Men’s Summer Fashion Guide: The Key Pieces, Trends & Looks For 2023

 Canvas sneakers are cool, comfortable, timeless and cheap enough that it doesn’t matter too much if they get trashed at a festival or the beach.
-Shoes like the Converse Chuck Taylor All Star, the Novesta Star Master and the Superga 2750 are classic options that don’t cost the earth and are unlikely to fall from fashion any time in the next century.
+Models like the Converse Chuck Taylor All Star, the Novesta Star Master and the Superga 2750 are classic sneakers that don’t cost the earth and are unlikely to fall from fashion any time in the next century.

 For an alternative, check out Stepney Worker’s Club, a relatively new brand known for its chunky canvas sneakers, or Cariuma, a sustainable sneaker brand that makes high-quality skate shoes that are built to last.

 If you’ve ever been to an August wedding in a navy wool suit, you’ll know why it’s important for warm-weather tailoring to exist.
 Cut from airy fabrics in light colours, a laid-back summer suit is essential for dressing up without getting a sweat on.